 Government service providers either directly or indirectly represent people who are elected to office.
 Managing relationships with those officials is an important part of providing accurate information from the front line and ensuring quality service to the public.
 This segment of the course explores methods for creating that dialogue.

-From completing simple forms to helping customers understand complicated rules, regulations, codes, and ordinances, a customer service provider’s role is often one of paperwork tour guide.
+From completing simple forms to helping customers understand complicated rules, regulations, codes, and ordinances, a customer service provider’s role is often one of a “paperwork tour guide”.
 During this portion of the workshop, we will look at ways to make the navigation process move more smoothly, identify words to choose when working with customers, and discuss body language to both adopt and avoid.

 As much as they may try to please everyone, from time to time government service providers will encounter rude, disgruntled, and difficult customers.
 This segment addresses techniques for addressing challenging people, difficult situations, and managing stress.